 Approving the school’s annual budget and overseeing the school’s fiscal affairs.

-Evaluating the performance of the Executive Director and School Principal.
+Evaluating the performance of the Executive Director's -.

 Assessing CRA goals, objectives, academic achievements/student progress, the school’s financial status and any need for redirection.

 Reviewing reports from legal counsel, auditors, business services provider and consultants and providing recommendations to the Community Roots Academy Co-Directors